dawid3201/PlanMe/README.md

 **Running the Application**

 1) Import the project into your preferred IDE (IntelliJ, Eclipse, etc.)
-2) My program uses MySQL database to store info, the exact copy of my database is in files.
+2) My program uses MySQL database to store info, the exact copy of my database is included below.
 It will be neccessary to run the app.
 3) Locate and run the main application class.
 4) Access website through: http://localhost:8080/login